 5. Cherry Blossom Forest - Samurai Shodown III, IV & V

-A number of warriors, both historical and fictional, battle it out in ancient Japan in arcade-fighter series Samurai Shodown.
+A number of warriors, both historical and fictional, battle it out in ancient Japan in the arcade-fighter series Samurai Shodown.
 In the third and fourth installments of the series, recurring protagonist Haohmaru faces the player in a stunningly unique stage called the Cherry Blossom Forest.
 True to its name, this blossom-strewn battlefield features a grove of cherry blossoms under a dark night sky.
 While it's not the easiest place to take a break and relax in, given that it is a combat stage, the cherry trees are definitely worth a look.

 6. The Spring Season - Tengami

 Tengami is an adventure game with puzzle-solving elements and an art style reminiscent of both traditional Japanese paintings and pop-up books.
-The game's ancient Japan setting of course features cherry blossoms, which are shown in full bloom during the height of spring.
+The game's ancient Japanese setting of course features cherry blossoms, which are shown in full bloom during the height of spring.
 The passing and changing of seasons is a major theme in Tengami, and players get to thoroughly enjoy the Japanese spring complete with groves of pink-blossomed sakura.

 7. Cherry Blossom Grove - Bushido Blade

 A number of fighting games feature cherry-blossom-themed stages in order to provide a contrast between fast-paced, high-tension battles and relaxing sakura viewing—and Bushido Blade is no exception.
 This 1997 title for the original PlayStation is even more deadly than your average battle-centric game, as characters do not have health gauges and instead can often be killed in a single hit, requiring a focus on dodging out of the way.
-If you're exhausted after surviving one of these high-stakes bout, there's no better way to relax than a visit to Cherry Blossom Grove.
+If you're exhausted after surviving one of these high-stakes bouts, there's no better way to relax than a visit to Cherry Blossom Grove.

 8. Your Farm in Spring - Stardew Valley